maxperry/photometrypipeline/README.md

  ```

 #### 3) Manual Installation
-If you prefer to clone the repository, and run the pipeline from the Python enviroment rather than using the `photopipe` command line entry point, please follow the step by step instructions below to install all the dependencies manually.
+If you to run the pipeline from the Python enviroment rather than using the `photopipe` command as described in the [Usage](#usage) section, please follow the step by step instructions in the wiki pages below to install all the dependencies manually.

 * [Instructions for macOS](https://github.com/maxperry/photometrypipeline/wiki/Manual-Installation-(macOS))
 * [Instructions for Linux-Debian](https://github.com/maxperry/photometrypipeline/wiki/Manual-Installation-(Linux-Debian))